angular-package/angular-package/README.md

 ## Folder and file structure

-Most files that can be found in this repository.
+Organization of most files that can be found in this repository.

 ```
  packages/                                          * All packages files are placed here.